 Landmark Living: Renovating Historic Buildings in NYC’s Protected Districts

-The LPC’s primary role is to review all proposed work on the exterior of a landmarked building, as well as significant interior changes to public spaces, to ensure it is “appropriate” to the building’s historical character.
-This process culminates in the issuance of a Certificate of Appropriateness and often involves:- Architectural drawings
+The LPC’s primary role is to review proposed work on the exterior of a landmarked building, along with significant interior changes to public spaces, to determine whether it is appropriate to the building’s historical character.
+The process culminates in a Certificate of Appropriateness, and the application typically includes architectural drawings, material samples, and historical photographs documenting the existing condition.

 Material Requirements and Restrictions

-A major element of the LPC’s oversight is its strict guidance on materials.
+A major part of the LPC’s oversight is its guidance on materials.
 Repairs and replacements must match the original as closely as possible.
-For example:- Windows: Must match profile, muntin configuration, and often material
+Windows need to match the original profile, muntin configuration, and often the material itself.
+Masonry work carries specific requirements around brick, stone, and mortar composition.
+Sourcing tends to fall to a smaller pool of suppliers and craftsmen who work in materials and techniques the commission will actually approve.

 In landmarked buildings or historic districts, the LPC must review any work that alters the appearance, materials, or architectural character of the property.